-Click twice to view this encaustic-fresco-assemblage oil painting close-up in intense detail.
-This and other paintings of similar size are 300, though you can pay it in monthly installments of just 20 dollars a month, and save 60 dollars, including shipping, by pledging that amount to my patreon page.
+**Click twice to view most images on this blog close-up in intense detail.
+Many found-object paintings are 300, though you can pay it in monthly installments of just 20 dollars a month, and save 60 dollars, including shipping, by pledging that amount to my patreon page.
 In other words, become my patron at 20 dollars a month and get it for 240 dollars, free delivery, and I’ll even make you a bonus artwork because I feel like it.
 SEE HERE

 Click for: PAYPAL to support my work, sponsor a poem, or purchase a painting.
 Contact me about any of this at email@example.com